AP3XGarbageMan/DashLeagueCastingTool/README.md

 # DashLeagueCastingTool

-Streaming overlay HyperDash that uses GeleArthur's mod
+Streaming overlay for DashLeague that uses GeleArthur's mod